Bérénice Bejo, The Artist

 Beyond the aforementioned seven films, things get really tricky.
 Strong front-runners before they opened (we’re fully aware of the irony in that statement), Steven Spielberg’s War Horse and Stephen Daldry’s Extremely Loud and Incredibly Close are now also-rans.
 Of the two, War Horse has by far the strongest chance of landing a nomination, especially if Disney, Amblin, and DreamWorks’ executives and publicists (those who also happen to be Academy members, of course) have voted en masse for the Spielberg film as their no. 1 movie of 2011.
 Disney execs will probably have figured that The Help doesn’t need their — bad pun intended — help at the Oscars, whereas War Horse needs all the assistance it can get.

 * After some spreading around of "surplus" votes and "orphan" votes.
 The surplus is triggered after a movie is the top choice in more than 1/11th + 1 of the ballots (the minimum number of topmost votes required for a maximum of ten nominees).
 The surplus votes (now worth less than one full vote) are then redistributed to the second or third or fourth choice on each surplus ballot, depending on which movies haven’t already been shortlisted as official nominees.
-Additionally, ballots topped by films that received less than 1% of the votes will also be redistributed.
+Additionally, ballots topped by films that received less than 1 percent of the votes will also be redistributed.

 [Continues on next page.
 See link below.]